paketo-community/explorations/dependency-management/architecture.md

    Function: Retrieve the dependency of interest for the workflow

-   Action 2: Run processing/compilation on the dependency *MAY NEED TO SET UP A RUNNER FOR DIFF ARCH?
+   Action 2: Run processing/compilation on the dependency
+   TODO: *MAY NEED TO SET UP A RUNNER FOR DIFF ARCH?
    Inputs:
    * dependency from Action 1
    * OS/Arch (from buildpack)